LUMC/HAMLET/docs/source/snv-indels.rst

     - Folder containing the VEP cache
     - no
   * - variant_allele_frequency
-    - Minimum variant allele frequency in the sample to call a variant (default=0.05)
+    - Minimum variant allele frequency to call a variant
-    - no
+    - no (default=0.05)
   * - min_variant_depth
-    - Minimum read depth to call a variant (default=2)
+    - Minimum read depth to call a variant
+    - no (default=2)
+  * - known_variants
+    - File containing known varaints and their annotation
     - no

 Filter and annotation criteria